quietfanatic/verdant-fang/README.md

 Advanced settings are in `save/settings.ayu` after running the game once.
 They are explained in comments in the file.

+### FAQ

+The combat is too difficult for me!

+- There's an option to add more checkpoints and an option to make enemies a little easier.
+Do please use them!
+I'm not going to go all "You cheated not only the game but yourself" on you.
+- Still struggling?
+There are cheat codes that let you use savestates, if you can figure out how to enable them in the configuration files.

+How do I clear the first room?

+- You have to jump up and hit the blue switch to open the door.
+Don't hold the attack button for too long.
+This room is practice for the combat later on.

+How do I change the controls?

+- For now you'll have to use a text editor to edit the file `save/settings.ayu` in the program directory.
+In-game control customization is on the feature roadmap.

+There may or may not be more up-to-date FAQ on the game webpage.

+### System Requirements

+This game requires a video driver that supports OpenGL ES 3.0.
+For the most part, anything made since 2012 should work.

+The precompiled binaries are only for x64 machines.
+You should be able to compile tbe source for other machines, but I have only tested it on x64.

 ### Running on Windows

 Run `verdant-fang.exe`.
 Everything required should be included.
 If it doesn't